 Just like many cities in the Ruhr region, Dortmund is not the prettiest, but it is exciting!
-Where once mining and industry dominated, now art, culture and creative businesses have taken over.
+Where mining and industry once dominated, art, culture and creative businesses have now taken over.
 The Dortmund “U” and its neighbourhood are only one example of this transition.
-People from 160 nations contribute to the city’s colourfulness – except when the BVB, the local football team, is playing.
+People from 180 nations contribute to the city’s colourfulness – except when the BVB, the local football team, is playing.
 Then everything glows black and yellow!

 And the industrial culture?
 You can experience it at places like the Hansa coking plant in the harbour district, the Hympendahl Viaduct in Westfalenpark or on the former steelworks’ grounds of the Phoenix.
-The Phoenix site in particular is a prime example of change in Dortmund: the Phoenix Lake, for example, has developed into a local recreation area.
+The Phoenix site, in particular, is a prime example of change in Dortmund.
+The Phoenix Lake, for example, has developed into a local recreation area.
 Here you can walk around the lake, watch the sailing boats bobbing on the waves at the harbour or stop off at cafés and restaurants along the boulevard.
-And for those who like to party, the Phoenix Hall offers numerous events and concerts.
+For those who like to party, the Phoenix Hall offers numerous events and concerts.

 593,000 residents